rajivkhushiram89/rktechnologies/README.md

-# rktechnologies

 ## Purpose
-A CRA app built for my very own Portfolio .
+A CRA app to showcase REACT development learnings.
 The goal throughout is to efficiently managing and calling states withou redux Enhance front end skills